-As a first step to realize such accurate hyperon-proton scattering experiments, a new $\Sigma p$ scattering experiment was performed in J-PARC to provide accurate differential cross sections of the $\Sigma^{+}p$, $\Sigma^{-}p$ elastic scatterings and the $\Sigma^{-}p \to \Lambda n$ inelastic scattering.
-Theoretically the $\Sigma N$ interaction is predicted to be strongly spin-isospin dependent.
+As a first step, a new $\Sigma p$ scattering experiment was performed in J-PARC to provide accurate differential cross sections of the $\Sigma^{+}p$, $\Sigma^{-}p$ elastic scatterings and $\Sigma^{-}p \to \Lambda n$ inelastic scattering.
+Theoretically, the $\Sigma N$ interaction is predicted as strongly spin-isospin dependent.
 The only observed $\Sigma$ hypernucleus ($^{4}_{\Sigma}$He) \cite{Nagae:1998} is bound by the attractive interaction in the ($I=1/2$, $S=1$) channel.
-On the other hand, the spin and isospin averaged $\Sigma$-nucleus potential was confirmed to be strongly repulsive from $\Sigma$ quasi-free production spectra in several nuclei \cite{Saha:2004, Harada:2018}.
-In order to investigate the $\Sigma N$ interaction for each spin-isospin channel more quantitatively, systematic measurement of these three scattering channels is important.
-In this letter, we present the differential cross section of the $\Sigma^{-}p$ elastic scattering in the $\Sigma^{-}$ momentum region ranging from 470 to 850 MeV/$c$ as the first result of this systematic measurement.
-The existing differential cross sections of the $\Sigma^{-} p$ scattering are limited to the $S$-wave dominant region of a beam momentum around 300 MeV/$c$ \cite{Engelmann:1966, Eisele:1971, Stephen:1970} except for a few higher momentum data with insufficient accuracy \cite{Kondo:2000}.
+However, the spin and isospin averaged $\Sigma$-nucleus potential was confirmed as strongly repulsive from $\Sigma$ quasi-free production spectra in several nuclei \cite{Saha:2004, Harada:2018}.
+To examine the $\Sigma N$ interaction for each spin-isospin channel more quantitatively, the systematic measurement of these three scattering channels is important.
+In this paper, we present the differential cross section of the $\Sigma^{-}p$ elastic scattering in the $\Sigma^{-}$ momentum region ranging from 470 to 850 MeV/$c$ as the first result of the systematic measurement.
+The existing differential cross sections of the $\Sigma^{-} p$ scattering are limited to the $S$-wave dominant region of a beam momentum around 300 MeV/$c$ \cite{Engelmann:1966, Eisele:1971, Stephen:1970} except for a few higher momentum data with a large uncertainty \cite{Kondo:2000}.
 Therefore, there are no data to determine the $P$- and higher partial waves of the $\Sigma p$ channel \cite{Haidenbauer:2013, Haidenbauer:2020}.
-Especially, in the $\Sigma^{-}p$ channel, all theoretical models predict a large angular dependence in the differential cross section in the $\Sigma^{-}$ momentum range higher than 500 MeV/$c$ due to the higher partial wave contribution.
-Precise measurement of the differential cross section of the $\Sigma^{-}p$ elastic scattering in this momentum region is indispensable to impose a strong constraint on the theoretical models.
+Particularly, in the $\Sigma^{-}p$ channel, all theoretical models predict a large angular dependence in the differential cross section in the $\Sigma^{-}$ momentum range higher than 500 MeV/$c$ owing to the higher partial wave contribution.
+The precise measurement of the differential cross section of the $\Sigma^{-}p$ elastic scattering in this momentum region is indispensable to impose a strong constraint on the theoretical models.